renggli/pharo-builder/README.md

 PART B - Integrate with Jenkins
 ===============================

-- Download "jenkins.war" from http://jenkins-ci.org/.
+- download "jenkins.war" from http://jenkins-ci.org/
-- Start the Jenkins server.
+- start the Jenkins server
 - add build.sh to your path, so that can be easily called from within Jenkins
 - run Jenkins with something like: